Entjaman/Entjaman/README.md

 ### Hi there 👋
- - 🎓 I'm in my last year in M.Sc.
-E.E, specializing in software,
+ - 🎓 M.Sc in Electrical Engineering,
- - 💼 currently doing my Master Thesis @ Ericsson, and
+ - 💼 Consultant @ Netlight, and
- - 🌱 soon releasing my latest personal project
+ - 🌱 Currently learning mobile apps, but at work I'm doing more large backend systems!

 Feel free to contact me!